Create Direct Custody Wallets

 There’s no difference between UTXO and account-based assets when dealing with the segregated account structure.
 For both, the process is as follows:

-• The customer’s front-end application creates a new vault account if it does not exist or reuses an existing vault account dedicated to Alice.
-Then the vault wallet is created with a deposit address within the vault account.
+- The customer’s front-end application creates a new vault account if it does not exist or reuses an existing vault account dedicated to Alice.
+For EVM and Solana assets, there is no need to create a wallet; it will be created automatically when Alice's first deposit is detected.